kinostl/RandomNotes/netbattlers_pvp.md

 Take an action that would pressure your opponent!
 This will usually be rolling powers, attacking your opponent, generating your element as a hazard, or interacting wth the environment to create a hazard.
 Whatever it is, it needs to cause a problem that your opponent needs to react to.

 ### Use a Chip
-Discard a Card, Face Down, to play a Chip.
+Discard a Card, Face Down, to play a Chip as normal.
 Inform your opponent you are playing a chip.
 Present its details at the end of the Defender's turn.

 If it is Slow or Dangerous, present its details immediately.